storageos/storageos.github.io/_docs/manage/rules.md

     },
 ```

-### Using advanced operators
+### Using advanced selector operators

 Let's create several rules that instead of adding `storageos.feature.replicas` feature label it would read it's value and based on it would label volumes with `dev/uat/prod` env values.

 First, create a rule to label `dev` environments:

-    storageos rule create --namespace default --selector storageos.feature.replicas=1 --operator notin --action add --label env=dev dev-marker
+    storageos rule create --namespace default --selector '!storageos.feature.replicas' --action add --label env=dev dev-marker

-This rule will be matching volumes that do not have (`notin`) label `storageos.feature.replicas` and will add `env=dev` label.
+This rule will be matching volumes that do not have (`!`) label `storageos.feature.replicas` and will add `env=dev` label.
-Now, create second rule to select volumes that have 1 replica and add `uat` env label to them:
+Now, create a second rule to select volumes that have 1 replica (`< 2`) and add `uat` env label to them:

-    storageos rule create --namespace default --selector storageos.feature.replicas=2 --operator lt --action add --label env=uat uat-marker
+    storageos rule create --namespace default --selector 'storageos.feature.replicas<2' --action add --label env=uat uat-marker

 Create new volume with 1 replica: